-Activities interspersed throughout the year include individualized yoga, endurance running, sprints, sit-ups, bicycle crunches, standing broad jump, vertical jump, medicine balls, flexibility, stretch bands, jump ropes, pull-ups, PEP exercises, plyometrics; isometrics, active and passive stretching, disc (Frisbee), volleyball, partner yoga, soccer, football, softball, badminton, circus arts, basketball, cooperative games, EPIC (Engaged Play Inspiring Creativity), hacky sack, and more.
+Activities interspersed throughout the year include individualized yoga, dance, endurance running, sprints, sit-ups, bicycle crunches, standing broad jump, vertical jump, medicine balls, flexibility, stretch bands, jump ropes, pull-ups, PEP exercises, plyometrics; isometrics, active and passive stretching, disc (Frisbee), volleyball, partner yoga, soccer, football, softball, badminton, circus arts, basketball, cooperative games, EPIC (Engaged Play Inspiring Creativity), hacky sack, hiking, and more.

 Sixth-grade assessment addresses students’ progress towards competency building on fundamental skills developed in fifth grade, their fitness development, and quizzes on techniques and basic game rules.
 Students are given formative and summative assessments throughout the year along with feedback for growth.
 P.E. is graded on a pass/fail basis.